ezsystems/PlatformUIBundle/docs/design/content-type-icon.md

 to carry this information is to use an icon near the Content Item name.
 This is especially useful when the available space is limited like while displaying the content tree.
-By essence, the Content Types are project specific so it's important to make that feature ease to configure and to extend for integrators.
+By essence, the Content Types are project specific so it's important to make that feature easy to configure and to extend for integrators.

 ### How it worked in eZ Publish